1nfiniteloop/multiarch-example/README.md

 # multiarch-example

-This project demonstrates how to use the experimental docker build engine *buildx* in hub to build multiarch containers.
+This project demonstrates how to use the experimental docker build engine *buildx* in GitHub actions to build and publish multiarch containers.
+Running this in docker-hub proved to be challenging.

 ## Steps